The Lord of the Rings (film series): Box office

-The trilogy's online promotional trailer was first released on 27 April 2000, and set a new record for download hits, registering 1.7 million hits in the first 24 hours of its release.
+The trilogy's online promotional trailer was first released on 27 April 2000 and set a new record for download hits, registering 1.7 million hits in the first 24 hours of its release.
 The trailer used a selection from the soundtrack for Braveheart and The Shawshank Redemption among other cuts.
 In 2001, 24 minutes of footage from the series, primarily the Moria sequence, was shown at the 54th Cannes Film Festival, and was very well received.
 The showing also included an area designed to look like Middle-earth.

 The Fellowship of the Ring was released on 19 December 2001.
-It grossed $47.2 million in its U.S. opening weekend and made over $897 million worldwide.
+It grossed $47.2 million in its U.S. opening weekend and made over $868 million worldwide.
 A preview of The Two Towers was inserted just before the end credits near the end of the film's theatrical run.
 A promotional trailer was later released, containing music re-scored from the film Requiem for a Dream.
 The Two Towers was released 18 December 2002.
-It grossed $62 million in its first U.S. weekend and out-grossed its predecessor with over $947 million worldwide.
+It grossed $62 million in its first U.S. weekend and out-grossed its predecessor with over $923 million worldwide.
 The promotional trailer for The Return of the King was debuted exclusively before the New Line Cinema film Secondhand Lions on 23 September 2003.
-Released 17 December 2003, its first U.S. weekend gross was $72.6 million, and became the second film, after Titanic (1997), to gross over $1 billion worldwide.
+Released 17 December 2003, its first U.S. weekend gross was $72.6 million, and became the second film, after Titanic (1997), to gross over $1.1 billion worldwide.

+The films are the highest-grossing in New Zealand cinema history, and the second-highest grossing franchise filmed in New Zealand behind Avatar.